40 Health Mistakes You Need to Stop Making After 40

 After 40, don't stop living—just live differently.
 If you stayed out until 4 a.m. every Thursday, Friday and Saturday night back in your 30s, consider going out to the club just one night a week these days, or leave a few hours earlier (particularly if you have children who wake you early).

-The Remedy Rx: It’s important to realize that this isn’t scaling back.
-It’s you evolving into a newer, healthier you—one who needs seven to nine hours of sleep consistently.
+The Remedy Rx: It's important to realize that this isn't scaling back.
+It's you evolving into a newer, healthier you—one who needs seven to nine hours of sleep consistently.
+Make sure you see the 15 Ways You're Sleeping Wrong After 40 so you can get a better sleep schedule.